Skip to Content

 Ingredients for seared scallops

-• Large sea scallops – Either fresh or frozen work well in this recipe but be sure to thaw the frozen ones thoroughly.
+• Large sea scallops – Fresh or frozen, work well in this recipe, but be sure to thaw the frozen ones thoroughly.

 • Kosher salt and black pepper – Kosher salt and black pepper are essential for proper seasoning.